Manila Metro Manila, Philippines Travel Guide

 High-end hotels present impressive pool facilities for relaxation and swimming.
 Few beach clubs exist within Manila; look for resorts near Manila for coastal escapes.

-Poblacion (Makati) contains a lot of pubs and bars with live bands.
-Malate also offers venues with diverse music genres.
+Poblacion (Makati) contains a lot of taverns and bars with live bands.
+Malate also offers venues featuring a range of music genres.

-Poblacion and Bonifacio Global City feature trendy clubs plus premium waiting areas for a refined nightlife.
+Poblacion and Bonifacio Global City feature trendy clubs and upscale waiting areas for a sophisticated nightlife.

 Casinos (Resorts World, City of Dreams) offer 24/7 gaming.
 KTV (Karaoke) bars are popular for group entertainment.